Credit

 Credit Accounts

-Your credit report will display both open and closed credit accounts.
+Your credit report will display both open and closed accounts.
 After seven years, the credit bureau will remove the closed account from your report.
-Lenders can see when accounts opened and closed, debt amounts, credit limits, and payment history.
+Lenders can see when accounts opened and closed, debt amounts, credit limits, and history of payments.
 Missed or late payment information will also be available to lenders.

 Credit Inquiries